MinaProtocol/mina/src/app/test_executive/README.md

 In the course of using GCP, one may need to re-activate other accounts or set the context to use other clusters, switching away from the service account.
 If one is getting authentication errors, then re-running the above commands to set the correct cluster and activate the service account will probably fix them.

-Once you've configured GCP, the idiomatic command to run Gauntlet is as follows (you don't need to export the env vars, you can just manually edit the last line):
+Once you've configured GCP, the idiomatic command to run Gauntlet is as follows (you don't need to export the env vars, you can just manually edit and execute the last line):

 ```
 export $TEST_NAME=<test>